May 14, 2021

 5. China boasts countless beautiful landscapes and cityscapes

 The fourth-largest country in the world by land area, China contains a distinct and diverse landscape.
-From the karst mountain formations around the Guilin area in the south to the gorgeous Tibetan plateau in the west to the booming metropolises of the east, there are simply too many beautiful places worth exploring in the country.
+From the karst mountain formations of Guilin and Yangshuo in the south to the gorgeous Tibetan plateau in the west to the booming metropolises of the east, there are simply too many beautiful places worth exploring in the country.

 The following testimonials were given by students who have studied with CLI: